-While the Post vaulted into the national spotlight during the Watergate scandal in 1972, it was already a respected paper with several Pulitzer Prizes under its belt.
+While the Washington Post vaulted into the national spotlight during the Watergate scandal in 1972, it was already becoming a respected paper with several Pulitzer Prizes under its belt.
 It's added dozens in the years since, with two more in 2018 for investigative reporting and national reporting.
 It has an app for Android and for iOS.

 Thankfully, the app is as sharply done as the paper's journalism, and if you have an Amazon Prime subscription, you can get a free six-month trial and pay only $4 a month after that.
 That's decidedly the best value for a paper that produces this kind of quality and sheer volume, and it should arguably be at the top of your shopping list.
 If you don't have Prime, you can still currently get the Post for $10 a month or $100 a year.

-Of the three newspapers on this list, the Journal has the most expensive subscription; the best deal currently available is $18.50 a month for up to one year (though students can get it for just $49 a year right now).
+Of the three newspapers on this list, the Wall Street Journal has the most expensive subscription; the best deal currently available is $18.50 a month for up to one year (though students can get it for just $49 a year right now).
 The Journal comes in both Android and iOS flavors.

 However, the WSJ does offer a lot more insight into stock exchanges, personal investment portfolios, and high-profile business dealings.
 If you want to know how something in the news could affect your savings and pocketbook, the Journal is one of the most consistent beacons in the fog.
 Of the three papers in question, it's also distinguished by a reliably right-wing perspective, though that's expected with a business-focused publication.

-Unlike Apple News, Google News & Weather (GNW) can be viewed in a web browser, and both iOS and Android users get an official free app.
-In fact, the web version is currently the only avenue to tell Google what sites to block and what sites you prefer, but the script has flipped, and now you need the mobile app to filter out undesirable news sources.
+Unlike Apple News, Google News can be viewed in a web browser, and both iOS and Android users get an official free app.
+The web version used to be the only avenue to tell Google what sites to block and what sites you prefer, but the script has flipped, and now you need the mobile app to filter out undesirable news sources.

-Flipboard is a free news aggregator with the visual polish of Apple News, but with the device compatibility of Google News & Weather, making it an interesting middle ground.
-When you open Flipboard for the first time, it will ask you to identify topics of interest, then it will arrange a feed based on your input.
+Flipboard is a free news aggregator with the visual polish of Apple News, but with the device compatibility of Google News, making it an interesting middle ground.
+When you open Flipboard for the first time in iOS or Android, it will ask you to identify topics of interest, then it will arrange a feed based on your input.
 If you want to add more, just swipe right and select from a list of hashtags, each of which shows you how many other users are following it.

 Perhaps the most interesting function is the ability to package your personalized feed and share it with other Flipboard users, and the ability to follow the packaged feeds of other users, some of whom are suggested and some of whom can be based on your Facebook, Twitter, or phone contacts.
 Considering everything that Flipboard can do, it's surprising that you can get it all for free.